 Quite simply, it’s where I feel at home.

 Rare and Racy.
 Maybe it’s the free jazz and the incense emanating from out back, but its air is always calming.
 I’d set up camp in there indefinitely if they’d have me.
 And if things like that were socially acceptable.

 [Update: Rare and Racy is now closed.
 So I'll add in a shout out to the Showroom cinema.
 I started working front of house there as a disillusioned literature student in 2010 and it opened my eyes to how things work, and the behind-the-scenes graft that goes into programming and producing cultural events.
 It's also where I made most of my friends in Sheffield, so I owe a lot to the place.]

 What would you do to improve the city?

-A funicular up to Park Hill.
+A funicular up to the Cholera Monument.
 Cable cars between Kelham Island and Parkwood Springs.
-But really I’d settle for more independent, city-centre stockists of good books and music, and fewer beautiful buildings left standing sad, empty and crumbling.
+But really I’d settle for more independent bookshops, more affordable spaces for people to try out new ideas, and fewer beautiful buildings left standing sad, empty and crumbling.